-The brachial plexus is a network of nerves arising from spinal cord in the neck and going to the upper limb.
-It is formed by contributions from five nerve roots called C5, C6, C7, C8 and T1.
-It supplies motor power to the muscles of the shoulder, elbow, wrist and hand, and also sensations to the skin of the upper limb.
+The brachial plexus is a network of nerves arising from the spinal cord in the neck and going to the upper limb.
+It is formed by contributions from five nerve roots called C5, C6, C7, C8, and T1.
+It supplies motor power to the muscles of the shoulder, elbow, wrist, and hand, and also sensations to the skin of the upper limb.

-Depending on the number of nerve roots damaged, Brachial Plexus Birth Palsy is of following types:
+Depending on the number of nerve roots damaged, Brachial Plexus Birth Palsy is of the following types:

-- Type 2: C5, C6 and C7 nerve roots damaged.
-Results in weakness of elbow and wrist extension in addition to the weakness seen in Type 1.
+- Type 2: C5, C6, and C7 nerve roots damaged.
+Results in the weakness of elbow and wrist extension in addition to the weakness seen in Type 1.

 - Type 3: All nerve roots from C5 to T1 resulting in flail upper limb.

-- Type 4: In addition to Type 3, drooping of eyelid (Horner’s syndrome) seen due to damage to surrounding nerves.
-May also be associated with elevation of hemi-diaphragm and breathing difficulties due to phrenic nerve palsy.
+- Type 4: In addition to Type 3, drooping of the eyelid (Horner’s syndrome) seen due to damage to surrounding nerves.
+May also be associated with elevation of hemidiaphragm and breathing difficulties due to phrenic nerve palsy.

 Usually, Type 1 injuries have a good prognosis for spontaneous recovery.
-On the other hand, Type 3 and Type 4 injuries have no chance for recovery unless surgery if performed.
+On the other hand, Type 3 and Type 4 injuries have no chance for recovery unless surgery is performed.

-Depending on the severity of injury, nerve injury in Brachial Plexus Birth Palsy is classified as:
+Depending on the severity of the injury, nerve injury in Brachial Plexus Birth Palsy is classified as:

 - Axonotmesis: rupture of axons (inner nerve fibers) but outer covering nerve sheaths remain intact.
 Usually recover partially, as the nerve fibers regrow within the sheaths over a period of few weeks.

 - Neurotmesis: Complete breakage of nerves.
-Surgical repair mandatory for recovery.
+Surgical repair is mandatory for recovery.

 - Root avulsions: Nerves are avulsed at their origin from the spinal cord.
 Direct repair not possible, nerves supplying other muscles need to be transferred for recovery.

 - Brachial Plexus Birth Palsy occurs more commonly in large babies (> 3kg birth weight) born by vaginal delivery.
-There may be a history of shoulder dystocia during labour (head of the baby is delivered, but shoulder gets stuck in the birth canal).
+There may be a history of shoulder dystocia during labor (the head of the baby is delivered, but the shoulder gets stuck in the birth canal).

 - Decreased movements of the upper limb are usually noted soon after birth.